 Many other factors such as the age and health of the parties, employment skills, work experience, economic viability come into play.
 The Judge will also give weight to a spouse who has given up employment to support the other and their children or while an education, advance degree or professional license was obtained.
 In many of these cases the value of a business or professional practice will be an important issue during property characterization and division.

-These are some of the reasons why a duration of 10 years so important for spousal support in a Carlsbad or North County divorce.
+These are some of the reasons why a duration of 10 years so important for spousal support in a North County or Carlsbad divorce.
 Spousal support can be negotiated and ultimately agreed upon by the parties.
-However, it is important to seek the advice and counsel of the experienced North County Certified Family Law Specialists at Burke & Domercq.
+However, it is important to seek the advice and counsel of the experienced Carlsbad Certified Family Law Specialists at Burke & Domercq.
 Our attorneys have decades of expertise and will review the unique circumstances in your case while providing insight into the calculation of spousal support based upon many factors.